slim-template/slim/README.md

       h1 id="headline"
         == page_headline

+  Alternatively, if you prefer to use single equal sign, you may do so by setting the `auto_escape` option to false.

+    Slim::Engine.default_options[:auto_escape] = false

 ### Treat multiple lines of code as text that should bypass parsing

   Use a pipe (`|`) or single quote (`` ' ``) to start the escape.